jonnyhoeven/puppet-to-ansible/README.md

 ## Usage

-Put this script in the root of your puppet environments, change to the directory and run:
+Put this script in the root of your puppet environments folder, then change to the directory and run:

 ```bash
 ruby create_inventory.rb > inventory.yaml